rajpra808/STET-Exam-Management-System/Mobile APP/Readme.md

 - Software contains three option for uploading documents:
 - Select and Upload from phone storage.
 - Click and upload from phone camera.
-- Digilocker.

 # Brief Description (Technical) :
 - Kotlin , XML for frontend android development.
 - Nodejs for backend android development.
 - MongoDB for Database.
 - Razorpay api for payment.
 - Firebase for phone and email authentication.
-- Digilocker api for document upload through digilocker.

 # Dependencies :
-- Retrofit dependencies for http callback to server.
+- Retrofit dependencies for callback to server.
   ```
   	"com.squareup.retrofit2:retrofit:2.3.0"
   	"com.squareup.retrofit2:adapter-rxjava2:2.3.0"